cyb0rgdoll/reconscript/README.md

  -   Scans for common web vulnerabilities with Nikto and Nuclei.

  -   Auto-generates a summary report (report.txt) combining the key findings from each tool.

+How to Use:

+    Save as recon_automate.sh

+    Make executable:
+    chmod +x recon_automate.sh

+    Run:
+    ./recon_automate.sh

+    All your results, logs, and report.txt summary will be in a timestamped output folder.